-Contiki is a complex piece of software, but don't despair!
-Instant Contiki and Cooja makes Contiki easy to install and get started with.
+Contiki is a very complex piece of software.
+Instant Contiki and Cooja makes Contiki easier to install and get started with.

 Instant Contiki is an entire Contiki development environment in a single download.
 It is an Ubuntu Linux virtual machine that runs in VMWare player and has Contiki and all the development tools, compilers, and simulators used in Contiki development installed.